 Apart from its athletic clubs, Anatolia College also had literary societies, one of which was the Pontus Club.
 It met every Saturday night and many of the Greek students at Anatolia were members.
 On February 12, 1921, Kemalist general Jemil Jahid accompanied by hundreds of soldiers entered Anatolia College and began searching for guns and ammunition.
 The building was left severely desecrated and not a single gun or bullet was found.
-The only thing found was a map in the president's office of the historical region of Pontus during ancient and classical times (500 and 200BC).
+The only thing found was a map in the president's office of the historic region of Pontus during ancient and classical times (500 and 200 BC).
 All Greek books from the Pontus Club were subsequently confiscated on the grounds that the literary Pontus Club was a 'revolutionary club'.

-Early on the morning of February 13, 1921, Simeon Ananiades and three other members of the Pontus Club Executive Committee along with Professor Theocharides, were summonsed into the room of College president Dr. George E. White and were arrested by Kemalist gendarmes.
-They were then sent to Amaseia to face trial at the infamous Courts of Independence which meant an almost certain death sentence without the prospect of a fair trial.
+Early on the morning of February 13, 1921, Ananiades and three other members of the Pontus Club Executive Committee along with Professor Theocharides, were summonsed into the room of College president Dr George E. White and were arrested by Kemalist gendarmes.
+They were then sent to Amasya to face trial at the infamous Courts of Independence which often meant a certain death sentence without the prospect of a fair trial.
 Ananiades along with hundreds of other Greeks and Armenians were tortured for months before being hanged.
 According to eyewitness Mr P. Ebeoghlou of Amasya, before Ananiades was hanged, he managed to shout out six words.
 "I am innocent.
 Ask Dr. White!"